Prajjwal/prajjwal.github.io/_posts/2017-01-10-list-privacy-measures.md

 ## IM

-Most of my conversation happens with a tiny group(< 5) of friend.
+Most of my conversation happens with a tiny group(< 5) of friends.
 I've therefore moved them to public XMPP servers, and we now use open source clients with end to end encryption to chat.
 Outside this group, I use whatever the other person is using.
 I might do a future post detailing my setup.

 ### Clients